-Demographic shifts influence markets

-As Japanese society ages, the demand for housing is shifting towards smaller units and higher density projects.
+Source: Beyond Housing: A Market Analysis of Timber Opportunities in Japanese Non-Residential Construction, May 2020 Demographic shifts influence markets As Japanese household formation evolves, the demand for housing is shifting towards smaller units and higher density projects.
 Multi-family construction makes up an estimated 55 percent of housing starts.
-The wood share of multi-family starts over the 2010-2019 period was very strong, up 10 percent from the previous decade, reaching almost 58 percent in 2019.

-Both 2x4 and post-and-beam multi-family construction have grown over this time frame.
-Changes to the fire code increasingly facilitate the use of wood-frame construction for mid-rise housing (four to five storeys), creating additional market opportunities for Canadian lumber and panel products.
+The wood share of all residential starts over the 2010-2021 period was very strong, up 10 percent from the previous decade, reaching 58.6 percent in 2021.
+Both 2x4 and post-and-beam multifamily construction have grown over this time frame.
+Performance-based fire code regulatory changes increasingly facilitate the use of wood-frame construction for mid-rise and tall wood construction, creating additional market opportunities for Canadian lumber and panel products.